 The one place you should never go when your dog is still a puppy is to the dog park!
 Your puppy is still very young, and things can get way out of control and may scar your puppy for the life of other dogs.
 Also, your puppy is no vaccinated, and so your pup could pick up and carry a disease everywhere he/she goes (like your bed😨) And or your puppy could contract that disease and may die.

-Exercise for the Aussie Rottie
+Exercise Needs for The Aussie Rottie

 The exercise of this breed is essential!
 If you’re a couch potato, please get another dog breed that loves to laze about! 🤔